 This November (2020) we are getting ourselves a new version of .Net called ".Net 5".
 We are currently at .Net Framework 4.8 and .Net core 3.1 which is the reason behind the jump in version number from .Net core 3.1 to .Net 5, it would simply be confusing if it was called .Net 4 due to Framework using that version number currently.

-.Net 5 is .Net core, however since there will only be one .Net going forward there is no need distinguish between framework and .Net core (except for older applications of course).
-Since .Net 5 is a continuation of .Net core it will support the same features such as: being open source, have side-by-side installations and be cross platform.
+.Net 5 is .Net core, however since there will only be one .Net going forward there is no need to distinguish between framework and .Net core (except for older applications of course).
+Since .Net 5 is a continuation of .Net core it will support the same features such as: being open source, having side-by-side installations and being cross platform.

 So what is new?

 - C# will move forward in lock-step with .NET 5.
 Developers writing applications in the new .NET 5 will have access to the latest C# version and features.
 The new versions will be C# 9 and F# 5.